Dundee United F.C.: Colours and badge

 Previously, the lion had been represented on a simpler shield design.
 Although this "classic" version had been used as the club crest on the cover of the matchday programme as early as 1956, it had never appeared on the players' strip prior to 1983.
 Since 1959, various other designs had been worn on the shirts, incorporating either the lion rampant or the letters DUFC, often on a circular badge.

 The club first introduced shirt sponsorship in the 1985–86 season when future chairman Eddie Thompson's VG chain sponsored the club in the first of a two-year deal.
 A six-year association with Belhaven then ensued with a sponsorless 1993–94 season.
 Rover began a two-year deal early in time for the 1994 Scottish Cup final, sponsoring the club until the end of the 1995–96 season.
 Telewest took over sponsorship from 1996 for six years until Eddie Thompson's Morning, Noon and Night started sponsoring the club in 2002.
 This association continued until 2006 when Anglian Home Improvements began a two-year deal with an optional third year.
 At the same time, Ole International became the first shorts sponsors.
 JD Sports' Carbrini Sportswear brand sponsored the club in the 2008–09 and 2009–10 seasons.
 United's shirt sponsor from the 2016–17 season was McEwan Fraser Legal, before Utilita took over the sponsorship from 2018 until 2021.
-United's current shirt sponsors are Eden Mill, who took over before the 2021-22 season.
+United's shirt sponsor was then Eden Mill, who took over before the 2021–22 season, followed by two one-year sponsorships from Quinn Casino and Bartercard.
+Their current shirt sponsor is Quinn Casino.

-United have had a number of official kit suppliers, including Adidas, Hummel, Nike and most recently Macron.
+United have had a number of official kit suppliers, including Adidas, Hummel, Nike, Macron and most recently Erreà.